-AT&T's Supplier Diversity Programs staff assists current and potential HUB suppliers in identifying and developing business opportunities with the company.
-They work with current suppliers to ensure requirements and standards are clearly communicated so that diversity suppliers are successful in our complex and ever-evolving communications supply chain.
+AT&T's Global Supplier Diversity staff works with HUB suppliers to identify potential business opportunities.
+These staff members also work with current suppliers to ensure requirements and standards are clearly communicated so that diversity suppliers are successful in our complex and everevolving communications supply chain.

-The Supplier Diversity team offers supplier diversity expertise to AT&T's Spend Teams and supports the Strategic Sourcing Managers to ensure HUBs are given the opportunity to fully participate in the company's business.
+The Supplier Diversity Managers serve as subject matter experts and partner closely with AT&T's Strategic Sourcing teams.
+They confer with Strategic Sourcing Managers to ensure HUBs are given the opportunity to fully participate in the company's business.
 Supplier Diversity Managers assist Procurement spend teams in crafting supplier diversity purchasing solutions and help them meet supplier diversity spending targets.